AI Library

 You can include one or more files with the actual code that makes up your AI Library component.

 # Component YAML file

 The YAML file for an AI Library component contains all the important setup information for the component.
-The file must be called
+Name the file

 --- #Examples: title: #xgboost command: #python3 xgb.py description: #xgboost - AI library made by cnvrg.io data science team. version: #1.0.30 docker_images: #cnvrg compute: #small icon: #xgboost arguments: arg1: #output_model: value: #model.sav arg2: #max_depth: value: #value: 3

-You can include as many arguments as you want.
+You can include as many arguments as desired.

 The following are reserved words and cannot be used as arguments in your

 command arguments grid title project compute datasets local library working_directory sync_before sync_after prerun requirements image

 If your component has specific packages that need to be installed for it to function, include a

 When running the component, all requirements are installed automatically.